Yanisaec/Multi-Agent-Altruism-Simulator/README.md

 ### Tasks

-- [ ] Change things so that the repelant gene has an advantage or a disadvantage
+- [ ] Find out how to make repelants relevant

 ### Contribution